abrow425/gotIssues/README.md

 The output.txt file *should* be empty, as the **only supported method** of using this script is by the *issue_link_output.html* file *with* the *answerer_userscript* userscript installed.
 This is to ensure it remains compliant with [this ruling by [violet]](https://forum.nationstates.net/viewtopic.php?p=37664553#p37664553).

-**ANOTHER, MORE IMPORTANT SECURITY DISCLAIMER**: The userscript needs to match on local files in order to work.
+#### ANOTHER, MORE IMPORTANT SECURITY DISCLAIMER ####
+The userscript needs to match on local files in order to work.
 This requires changing your browser settings ([tutorials for Chrome and Firefox here](https://stackoverflow.com/questions/9931115/run-greasemonkey-on-html-files-located-on-the-local-filesystem)) to allow this functionality.
 The setting defaults to off because there is the potential for a malicious userscript to open any of your local files (if this setting is on) and send them off to a malicious party.
 I'm explaining this *because I'm **not** doing it*; you can read the entire source of the provided *answerer_userscript* to verify - but if you turn this setting on, you are creating and accepting that risk.

 To minimise the risk of malicious activity, ensure that you fully trust every active userscript you have installed *before* changing these settings.